dekarrin/ictiobus/docs/ictcc.md

 S-attributed attribute grammars: only synthetic attributes are supported, not inherited attributes.
-That means that, in the `%%actions` section of a FISHI spec, attempting to assign the results of a hook to an attribute of any node besides the head symbol's node (`{^}.something`) is not supported.
+That means that, in the `%%actions` section of a FISHI spec, attempting to assign the results of a hook to an attribute of any node beside the head symbol's node (`{^}.something`) is not supported.
 The inclusion of such an attribute will result in an error such as "ATTRIBUTE-BEING-ASSIGNED is an inherited attribute (not an attribute of {^})".

-To make this slightly confusing, there appears to be source code within Ictiobus which would support inherited attributes.
+To make this slightly confusing, there appears to be source code within Ictiobus that supports inherited attributes.
 This was originally planned for, and may eventually be re-added, but at this time it is not well-tested and may lead to extremely bizarre edge cases.
 To force ictcc to enable this as an experimental feature, pass --exp inherited-attributes to ictcc.

 ## Output Control